REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Introduction

-Direct imaging requires to face two observational challenges: the objects of interest (disks and exoplanets) have a very low contrast with respect to their host star (typically lower than $10^{-4} - 10^{-3}$ in the infrared) and are located in the immediate surrounding of the star, which requires a high angular resolution to separate them (disks are generally seen inside an angle of less than 1 arcsecond).
-The angular resolution requirement can be achieved using large ground-based telescopes equipped with a high-performance adaptive optics system (to compensate in real-time for atmospheric turbulence).
-The contrast is improved by masking out most of the star light with a coronagraph.
-However, this is not sufficient to recover interpretable images of the circumstellar environment: residual light from the star still dominates, see Fig. \ref{fig:data}.
-In order to further reduce the impact of the star light, differential imaging is used: several images are captured in configurations that induce a relative motion of the objects of interest with respect to the structures due to the star light (namely, the \textit{speckles} created by the residual phase aberrations in the pupil of the telescope).
-Two configurations can be used: in angular differential imaging (ADI) \cite{marois2006angular}, a sequence of images is acquired during a few hours of observation.
-During the acquisition, the pupil of the telescope keeps a constant orientation (so-called \emph{pupil-tracking mode}) while the field-of-view rotates due to Earth's rotation.
-This leads to a rotation of the objects of interest about the optical axis in the images, with quasi-static speckle created by uncorrected optical aberrations.
-In spectral differential imaging (SDI) \cite{racine1999speckle}, images in several spectral bands are captured.
-Due to diffraction, the speckle pattern scales linearly with the wavelength, in first approximation.
-After proper spectral rescaling of the images, the speckle patterns are aligned while the objects of interest undergo a radial motion due to the scaling transform.
-ADI and SDI can be associated to form Angular and Spectral Differential Imaging (ASDI) sequences.
-The images recorded in ADI, SDI, or ASDI should be combined, in a processing step, to improve the contrast and to obtain interpretable images of the circumstellar environnement.
-The classical processing pipeline performs first an estimation of the component due to the star (e.g., by averaging the stack of images with aligned speckles), a removal of this component from the data, and finally an alignment and stacking of the residuals (so as to compensate for the rotations and scaling of the field-of-view).
+In this context, direct imaging faces two observational challenges.
+First, the objects of interest (i.e., spatially resolved disks and exoplanets appearing as point-like sources) have a very low contrast\footnote{Throughout this paper, we define the contrast of the objects of interest as the ratio of their peak intensity to the star peak intensity.
+This also corresponds to the classical definition of contrast for single-pixel point objects.} (typically lower than $10^{-4}$ in the infrared).
+Second, these off-axis objects are located in the immediate vicinity of the star, thus necessitating high angular resolution to separate them from the star (disks are generally observed inside an angle of less than 1 arcsecond).
+The angular resolution requirement can be achieved using large ground-based telescopes equipped with extreme adaptive optics systems to compensate in real-time for atmospheric turbulence.
+The contrast is further improved by filtering most of the star light with a coronagraph.
+However, this is not sufficient to recover interpretable images of the circumstellar environment, as residual star light still dominates (see Fig. \ref{fig:data}).
+To further reduce the impact of star light, differential imaging is employed.
+This observational technique involves capturing several images in configurations that introduce diversity (e.g., relative motion in ADI or SDI) between the objects of interest and the star diffraction patterns, known as \textit{speckles}, caused by diffraction effects in the telescope pupil.
+There are two primary configurations for differential imaging.
+In angular differential imaging (ADI; \cite{marois2006angular}), a sequence of images is acquired over a few hours of observation.
+During the acquisition, the pupil of the telescope keeps a constant orientation (so-called \emph{pupil-tracking mode}), while the field of view rotates due to Earth's rotation.
+This leads to a rotation of the objects of interest around the optical axis in the images, while quasi-static speckles created by uncorrected optical aberrations stay mostly fixed between individual exposures.
+In spectral differential imaging (SDI; \cite{sparks2002imaging,thatte2007very}), images are captured simultaneously in several spectral bands.
+Due to diffraction, the speckle pattern scales linearly with wavelength, in first approximation.
+By properly rescaling the images spectrally, the speckle patterns are aligned, while the objects of interest undergo radial motion and homothety due to the scaling transform.
+ADI and SDI can be advantageously combined to form angular and spectral differential imaging (ASDI) sequences, see e.g. \cite{vigan2010photometric,christiaens2019separating,kiefer2021spectral}.
+The images recorded in ADI, SDI, or ASDI are then combined in a post-processing step to enhance contrast and obtain interpretable images of the circumstellar environment.